sst/guide/_chapters/infrastructure-as-code.md

           authorizer: aws_iam
 ```

-Aside from changing the path of our handler functions (for example, `get.main` to `functions/get.main`); we are using a different service name.
+We are using a different service name.
 We renamed:

 ``` yml
 service: notes-app-api